madhura74/javaWebApp/README.md

 ## Containerisation using Docker

 We have used docker to containerise the application.
 Refer dockerfile for the code.
+Follow bellow steps to run the dockerised instance of the application from your local machine.

 Build the docker image from the root directory
 (` docker build -t java_webapp . `)